Battle of the Atlantic: 'The Happy Time' (June 1940 – February 1941)

 Pack tactics were first used successfully in September and October 1940 to devastating effect, in a series of convoy battles.
-On September 21, convoy HX 72 of 42 merchantmen was attacked by a pack of four U-boats, which sank eleven ships and damaged two over the course of two nights.
+On 21 September, convoy HX 72 of 42 merchantmen was attacked by a pack of four U-boats, which sank eleven ships and damaged two over the course of two nights.
 In October, the slow convoy SC 7, with an escort of two sloops and two corvettes, was overwhelmed, losing 59% of its ships.
 The battle for HX 79 in the following days was in many ways worse for the escorts than for SC 7.
 The loss of a quarter of the convoy without any loss to the U-boats, despite a very strong escort (two destroyers, four corvettes, three trawlers, and a minesweeper) demonstrated the effectiveness of the German tactics against the inadequate British anti-submarine methods.
 On 1 December, seven German and three Italian submarines caught HX 90, sinking 10 ships and damaging three others.
-The success of pack tactics against these convoys encouraged Admiral Dönitz to adopt the wolf pack as his primary tactic.

-At the end of the year 1940, the Admiralty viewed the number of ships sunk with growing alarm.
+At the end of 1940, the Admiralty viewed the number of ships sunk with growing alarm.
 Damaged ships might survive but could be out of commission for long periods.
-Two million gross tons of merchant shipping—13 % percent of the fleet available to the British—were under repair and unavailable, which had the same effect in slowing down cross-Atlantic supplies.
+Two million gross tons of merchant shipping—13% of the fleet available to the British—were under repair and unavailable, which had the same effect in slowing down cross-Atlantic supplies.